trashstarz/laravel-webserver/README.md

 Blogpost server using Laravel and Bootstrap.
 Pretty proud of this one.
 Decently secure thanks to validators and such.
 Wouldnt bet on it though.
+No .gitignore so theres database stuff for the viewers pleasure.
 2nd year project for Web Programming